 If two riders pulled up side-by-side to you at a stop sign, and one was wearing a modular while the other was in a full face, the difference between the two lids should be almost indistinguishable.
 While the modular helmet is closed, it looks (and for the most part acts) like a full face in just about every way.
 The difference resides in what the helmet can do when the bikes are parked.
 The feature that sets modulars apart from other helmets is their ability to open at the chin bar, rotating upward, and thus leaving the face of the rider to bask in the sweet sunshine of a ride well-taken.

 First and foremost, the mechanism that allows for the operation of the lever action chin bar tends to create a structural weakness in the helmet itself.
 While it is not massively diminished in its capabilities, the inclusion of a break in the solid outer shell can result in a reduced ability to handle a direct impact.
 As such, they tend to not meet the stringent safety standards of Snell certification.
-That being said, many modulars meet the criteria set forth by such certifying standards as DOT and ECE regulations.
+That being said, modulars sold in the United States still meet the required DOT standards and many meet European ECE regulations.
 So, they are still plenty protective.

 One final note of extreme importance, modular helmets are not designed to be worn in the open position while operating a motorcycle.
 It would basically be like riding with a big sail on the top of your noggin'.
 No bueno, and totally not within the safety certifications.
 The chin bar should only be lifted while stopped.
 As with the Schuberth C3 Pro and relative noise levels, however, there is one exception to this rule, and that can be found in the Shark Evoline Pro, which allows for the chin bar to be pulled all the way back and locked in.
 Hopefully more modulars will follow suit, thus adding yet another advantage to this helmet type.

-Dual Sport motorcycle helmets are full-face lids that have been specifically crafted to meet the rigors of the off-road, as well as those that can be found along the asphalt.
+Dual Sport motorcycle helmets are full face lids that have been specifically crafted to meet the rigors of off-road riding, as well as those that can be found along the asphalt.
 These are some of the most recognizable helmets that you will see and have the tendency to look like the headgear of some futuristic space warrior.
 These helmets are best utilized by riders who are literally going to split their time between the trails and the road 50/50.

 The features of the dual sport helmet that are most notable are the inclusion of a pronounced peak and an expanded face shield.
 These are pulled from the off-road world and serve to provide riders with an advantage when they take the road (or more accurately, the path) less traveled.
 While the peak works to deflect dirt, stones, and other debris while simultaneously providing shading for the eyes, the expanded eyeport often allows for riders to strap on a pair of goggles (if they choose) that help to reduce dust and dirt that can be kicked up through the opening at the base of the jaw.